Ski area info

 The snow-capped peaks and gorgeous green forests here host world-famous resorts like Val Thorens, Méribel and Courchevel 1850, as well as lovely satellite villages like Les Menuires, La Tania, Brides Les Bains, Saint Martin de Belleville and Orelle.

-The facilities here are fabulous, there’s a wide choice of accommodation to suit all tastes and requirements and it’s easy for solo travellers, couples, families and groups of friends to have a fantastic time.
+The facilities here are fabulous, there’s a wide choice of accommodation to suit all tastes and requirements and it’s easy for solo travelers, couples, families and groups of friends to have a fantastic time.

 Val Thorens is Europe’s highest ski resort (at over 2300m) and it’s the beating heart of high-altitude snowsports in The Three Valleys and beyond.
 This is a car-free resort that’s fab for families with young children, but it also offers outstanding après-ski so it’s popular with the party set too.

-Meanwhile, Méribel is a stunning resort, resplendent with charming chalet-style accommodation, gorgeous groomed pistes and chic cafes, bars and restaurants.
+Méribel is a stunning resort, resplendent with charming chalet-style accommodation, gorgeous groomed pistes and chic cafes, bars and restaurants.

 In classy Courchevel, there’s quality accommodation and eclectic entertainment to suit a range of tastes and budgets, but the presence of seven Michelin-starred restaurants, two six-star and 11 five-star hotels mean it’s the very dab if you appreciate the finer things in life.
 The skiing is superb too, with 150km of pistes at altitudes between 1224m to 3248m.